erickbytes/lofipython/content/blog/should-i-go-to-programming-school.rst

 and `documentation <https://docs.python.org/3/library/index.html>`__.
 I've talked with others who need the in-person assistance that a bootcamp offers to learn.
 Do what works for you.
 Good luck with your decision.

-**Update:** Several years later, I was lucky enough to land a job where I used Python and Excel for a living!
+**Update:**

+Several years later after writing this post, I was lucky enough to land a job where I used Python and Excel for a living!
 I studied for free online intermittently about 4 years to achieve it.